-Imagine for a moment, the new year is just around the corner.
-You have finally been able to approve your vacation leave from your boss and you have painstakingly managed to accumulate savings needed to go backpacking across Europe.
+Imagine for a moment that the new year is just around the corner.
+You have finally been able to approve your vacation leave from your boss, and you have painstakingly managed to accumulate the savings needed to go backpacking across Europe.
 Like an arrow shot from a bow, you take the first flight out and finally land on European land.
-The flight was a long one and you feel famished and look for a Subway at the airport.
-Having custom-made your own lip-smacking Sub you pull out a wad of dollars and slide it across the counter to make the sandwich yours.
+The flight was long, and you felt famished and looked for a Subway at the airport.
+Having custom-made your own lip-smacking Sub, you pull out a wad of dollars and slide it across the counter to make the sandwich yours.
 The cashier throws you a puzzled look.
-Just then you come across the sign “We Only Accept Payment in Euros”.
+Just then, you come across the sign “We Only Accept Payment in Euros.”
 It finally sinks in!

 - What are Exchange Rates?

 - Interpreting Currency Exchange Quotes

 The Sub was selling at a price of €3.
 Since you only held US Dollars, you rushed to get your money converted into Euros from the currency exchange.
 The exchange rate quoted for the day stood at $1.17 per €1.
 In simplified terms, a person wishing to convert dollars will have to give up $1.17 to obtain a unit of Euro.
 Therefore, the amount in dollars given up to pay for the Sub equal to (1.17 * 3) $3.51.

 Fixed Exchange Rate

 A fixed exchange rate, also known as the pegged exchange rate, is “pegged” or linked to another currency or asset (often gold) to derive its value.
 Such an exchange rate mechanism ensures the stability of the exchange rates by linking it to a stable currency itself.
 Also, a fixed currency system is relatively well protected against the rapid fluctuations in inflation.
 Some countries following a fixed rate system include Denmark, Hong Kong, Bahamas & Saudi Arabia.